ChairmanNetero/COMP472_Project/README.md

 run with:
 `python Brightning_Script.py`

+`bias_check.py`
+Run metrics on main model saved in the models folder.
+These metrics include the bias for each subclass.

+run with:
+`python bias_check.py`

 ### Models
 `best_model_fold_PartII.pt`
 This model is the result of training the part II model with the same data using cross validation